Lifailon/usup/README.md

     - cat
 ```

-`sup dev get` get uptime and current time in the system from all hosts simultaneously
+`usup dev get` get uptime and current time in the system from all hosts simultaneously

-`sup dev up` download and read the file
+`usup dev up` download and read the file

 ### Default environment variables available in Supfile